oliverphilcox/Spectra-Without-Windows/README.md

 This repository contains details of the window-free analysis of BOSS DR12 data.
 This uses the quadratic and cubic estimators described in [Philcox 2020](https://arxiv.org/abs/2012.09389), and Philcox 2021 (in prep.).

 # TODO:
-- Add other patches
+- Finish Bk code
-- Add compression code?
+- Add BOSS / Patchy data

 ## Outline
 - [pk/](pk): Analysis code to estimate unwindowed power spectra.
 We additionally supply the raw power spectrum measurements of BOSS and 2048 Patchy simulations.